 The mechanism used to understand whether a prediction is good or not (an idea new to me at least) is a Brier score.
-"This was a new idea to me.
 The math behind this system was developed by Glenn W. Brier in 1950, hence results are called Brier scores.
 In effect, Brier scores measure the distance between what you forecast and what actually happened.
 So Brier scores are like golf scores: lower is better.
 Perfection is 0.
 A hedged fifty-fifty call, or random guessing in the aggregate, will produce a Brier score of 0.5.
 A forecast that is wrong to the greatest possible extent-saying there is a 100% chance that something will happen and it doesn't, every time - scores a disastrous 2.0, as far from The Truth as it is possible to get."